kubesphere/website/content/en/docs/installing-on-linux/on-premises/install-kubesphere-on-vmware-vsphere.md

 ./kk create cluster -f config-sample.yaml
 ```

-#### Verify the multi-node installation
+#### Verify the Multi-node Installation

-Inspect the logs of installation, and wait a while:
+Inspect the logs of installation by executing the command below:

 ```bash
 kubectl logs -n kubesphere-system $(kubectl get pod -n kubesphere-system -l app=ks-install -o jsonpath='{.items[0].metadata.name}') -f
 ```

 If you can see the welcome log return, it means the installation is successful.
-You are ready to go.
+Your cluster is up and running.

 ```bash
 **************************************************